 Unrestricted Funds: As the name suggests, unrestricted funds don’t have strings attached and may be used by the nonprofit for whatever purpose it deems necessary.
 This money typically goes toward normal operating costs.

 So, how does money get restricted?
-It is critical to point out that only a donor can restrict funds.
+It is critical to point out that only a donor can restrict funds by designating their contribution to a particular use.
 For that reason, it is absolutely essential that a nonprofit understand how soliciting donations impacts whether money is restricted or unrestricted.

 Solicited designations.
 A solicitation means that your organization asked for donations for a particular cause.
 Maybe it was by letter, email, website, radio spot…it doesn’t really matter.
 What matters is that donations given in response to a direct solicitation are to be dedicated to that purpose.
 In our soup kitchen example, the board cannot move that money around, no matter how dire the circumstances, if those funds are the result of a solicitation.

 Unsolicited designations.
 These are donated funds that the donor designates without having been solicited by the charity.
 For example, Bob decides to donate $100 to the soup kitchen, but on his own decides to “designate” that those funds be used for future expansion.